 Annular eclipse: A solar eclipse where the apparent diameter of the Moon is too small to completely cover the Sun.
-At mideclipse, the Sun appears as a blindingly bright ring surrounding the Moon.
+At mideclipse, the Sun appears as a blindingly bright ring, often called a "Ring of Fire," encircling the Moon.

 Annularity: The maximum phase of an annular eclipse, when the Moon’s entire disk is seen silhouetted against the Sun.
 Annularity occurs between second and third contact.
 It can last from a fraction of a second to a maximum of 12 minutes 30 seconds.

 Antumbra: The extension of the Moon’s shadow beyond the umbra.
 Within the antumbra, the Sun appears larger than the Moon, which is visible in silhouette.
 An observer standing in the antumbra sees an annular eclipse.

 Baily’s beads: Caused by shafts of sunlight shining through deep valleys on the lunar limb (edge), they look like a series of brilliant beads popping on and off.
 They appear just prior to second contact and just after third contact at annular and total solar eclipses.
 They’re named after the English astronomer Francis Baily, who first described them during the annular eclipse of May 15, 1836.

 Chromosphere: A thin, red-colored layer of solar atmosphere located just above the photosphere.
 It is briefly visible immediately after second contact and just prior to third contact at a total solar eclipse.